 LCCL holds investments of the Syndicate to be used to support the Syndicate's capital requirements of Funds at Lloyd's.
 This gives the Syndicate the ability to manage these funds under the same Investment Management Agreement as the other funds of the Syndicate that are held within the premiums trust funds.
-The value of FIS as at the balance sheet date was £886.9m (2020: £900.7m).
+The value of FIS as at the balance sheet date was £981.2m (2021: £886.9m).

 The 2006 year of account balance was retained within the Syndicate at its time of closure.
-Subsequently, the Syndicate also retained the results of the 2007 to 2017 years of account at their time of closure.
-There was a release of FIS during the year of £17.3m, of which £17.2m was used to settle the 2018 year of account loss.
-No additional FIS releases were made in the calendar year 2021.
+Subsequently, the Syndicate also retained the results of the 2007 to 2018 years of account at their time of closure.
+There was a release to FIS during the year of £58.5m, of which none was used to settle the 2019 year of account profit.
+No additional FIS releases were made in the calendar year 2022.